Academic Calendar

 3 Credits Weekly (2-2-0)

-Students from multiple disciplines (digital experience design, computing science, business, etc.) form teams to work on a project.
-Each team must identify a problem, complete research about the problem, interview stakeholders and potential end-users, identify constraints and opportunities, design prototypes for possible solutions, evaluate prototypes, and build the solution based on the prototype evaluations.
-Students will be expected to manage their own project using the project management skills taught in previous courses.
+Students from multiple disciplines (e.g. digital experience design, computing science) form teams to plan and build a digital product.
+Each team must identify a problem, complete research about the problem, interview stakeholders and potential end-users, identify constraints and opportunities, define product features and data requirements, design prototypes, evaluate prototypes, and build the product based on the prototype evaluations.
+Students will be expected to manage their own project using the project management and communication skills taught in previous courses.

 Prerequisites: DESN 342 and DESN 344 and consent of the department.